DanutGavrus/7-2D-Mobile-Games-using-CSharp-in-Unity/README.md

 -6. aa;
 -7.
 Color Switch.
 ```
 Both for Mobile Phones with Android and any device(pc/laptop) with Windows.
-Also, it contains the code used for creating those games.
+Also, it contains the code used for creating these games.

 ## Visual Representations (Windows Printscreens)
 1. Color Switch 2Players